Aborted games

 How do I abort a game?

-The 'Abort' button is available only before either player makes their first move.
-Once both players have moved, the option changes to 'Resign.'
+You can only abort a game before either player makes their first move.
+Once the game has started, the option will change to 'Resign.'

 Web